We do not rule based on categorical inferences in monetary cases: Rishonic understandings

 Later commentators discuss two general difficulties with this principle.
-First, its apparent conflict with another statement (Qiddushin 80a) that, "The Rabbis say: Between a categorical inference and a presumption, the categorical inference wins out."
+First, its apparent conflicts with another statement (Qiddushin 80a), "The Rabbis say: Between a categorical inference and a presumption, the categorical inference wins out."
 Second, argumentum a fortiori from capital cases, where categorical inferences are permitted.
-The Tosafists argue that neither parallel applies to cases where there is conflict with the principle of possession, wherein the burden of proof is on any claimant seeking reallocation of property, and that it is these cases to which the Talmud refers as "monetary cases".
+The Tosafists argue that neither parallel applies to cases where there is a conflict with the principle of possession, wherein the burden of proof is on any claimant seeking reallocation of property, and that it is these cases to which the Talmud refers as "monetary cases".

 Samuel b.
 Meir and Israel Isserlein held that this principle is only applied to cases where the category is uncountable (רובא דליתיה קמן lit. majority which is not before us); in cases in which all examples of the category are available for inspection (רובא דאיתיה קמן lit. majority which is before us), and an exact percentage can be stipulated, inferences about the category may be used even for monetary rulings.
 Isserlein concedes that Mordechai b.
 Hillel and Isaac b.
 Samuel disagreed and did not permit inferences based on countable categories.